 Are you looking to drive more traffic to your website or increase your conversions?
 Knowing what you’re aiming for will help focus your campaign, informing what you need to measure and then where you need to implement any changes to help you get the results you desire.

 Who is your audience?
 Which websites do they use?
 What keywords do they search for?
 You can find this out using search marketing data via tools like Google’s Keyword Planner and SEM Rush.
-This is time consuming and so here you’ll need to weigh up whether it is more cost effective for you to do this or pay a Google Ads Agency to do this for you.
+This is time consuming and so here you’ll need to weigh up whether it is more cost effective for you to do this or pay an AdWords Agency to do this for you.

 Following on from your research, use this information to target your ads.
 Include relevant keywords to make sure your adverts appear in your audiences search results.
 You’ll need to make sure that you use Ad Groups to link your keywords (which will show your adverts) to ads that include them.